Admissions and Amusement Tax

 Businesses that have never filed an admissions and amusement tax return must first register with the Comptroller of Maryland.
 You can register online or complete a Combined Registration Application which can be submitted by fax or mailed to the Comptroller's Office.

-After completing registration, a Central Registration number will be assigned and an admissions and amusement tax return ("A&A") will be mailed for filing before the due date or the initial tax form can be obtained from the Comptroller's Web set bFile for businesses.
+After completing registration, a Central Registration number will be assigned and an admissions and amusement tax return ("A&A") will be mailed for filing before the due date or the initial tax form can be obtained from the Maryland Tax Connect Portal.

 Electronically filing your return is more convenient since the tax due is automatically calculated after entering the required information and payment is scheduled for the due date after entering the appropriate bank direct debit information.